justinfraz/Cafe-Fausse/README.md

 1. First, start the backend:

+cd Flask-server-merged
+.\venv\Scripts\activate
-cd Cafe-Fausse/Flask_server
+cd Flask-server
-source venv/bin/activate
 flask run

 (The backend will typically run on http://localhost:5000.)

 2. Then, start the frontend:

-cd Cafe-Fausse/Reactjs-client-responsive
+cd Reactjs-client-responsive
-npm start
+nnpm run dev

 Open your browser to http://localhost:3000 (or whatever port React is serving on).